 During the next nine months, you'll need about 300 more calories perday than usual.
 The best way to get these in is by sneaking in two or three healthy snacks between three small meals.
-Eating frequent small meals (as opposed to a few large meals separated by long period without calories or nutrients) help baby get maximum benefit from what you eat.
+Eating frequent small meals (as opposed to a few large meals separated by a long period without calories or nutrients) helps baby get maximum benefit from what you eat.

-[ ] Drink eight to ten glasses (80-100 oz) of water each day
+• Drink eight to ten glasses (80-100 oz) of water each day

-[ ] Pick fruits, vegetables and whole grains, which are healthy and prevent constipation
+• Pick fruits, vegetables and whole grains, which are healthy and prevent constipation

-[ ] Eat high iron foods such as liver, shellfish, lean meat, poultry, fish, dried beans, green leafy vegetables and whole grain cereals and breads
+• Eat high-iron foods, such as liver, shellfish, lean meat, poultry, fish, dried beans, green leafy vegetables and whole grain cereals and breads

-[ ] Choose whole grains over sugar cereals and whitebread
+• Choose whole grains over sugar cereals and whitebread

-[ ] Don't skip meals—even if you don't feelhungry, baby needs the nourishment
+• Don't skip meals—even if you don't feel hungry, baby needs the nourishment

-[ ] Use our prenatal nutrition checklist to keep track of food groups and servings every day
+• Use our prenatal nutrition checklist to keep track of food groups and servings every day